Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

   gutter: 5pt,
   figure(
     image("imgs/MS-DOS-OS-Structure.png"),
-    caption: [Structure of the MS-DOS Operating System] ),
+    caption: [Structure of the MS-DOS Operating System], ),
   [This is a very simple layered structure where each layer is built on top of the one below it.
 It works but just works.
 There is not much abstraction or separation of concerns.
 It is almost a single layer since all the layers interact directly with the base hardware.
-The separation is so bad that applications run in the same address space as the OS.]
+The separation is so bad that applications run in the same address space as the OS.], )
-)

 === Monolithic Structure

 #grid(
   columns: 2,
   gutter: 10pt,
   [
     #figure(
       image("imgs/Unix-System-Structure.png"),
-        caption: [Structure of the Unix Operating System] )
+      caption: [Structure of the Unix Operating System], )
     The entire OS works in kernel mode as a single large program called the _kernel_.
 Since there is one large kernel, all the OS services can call each other and share data easily.
 Since everything works in kernel mode, system calls and functions are direct and thus very efficient.
 The components can communicate directly using function calls.
 However, this also means that a bug in any part of the kernel can crash the entire system.
 Moreover, it is difficult to maintain and extend since any change requires recompiling and relinking the entire kernel.
   ],
   figure(
     image("imgs/Linux-System-Structure.png"),
-        caption: [Structure of the Linux Operating System] )
+    caption: [Structure of the Linux Operating System], ),
 )

 === Layered Structure

 #grid(
   columns: 2,
   gutter: 10pt,
   [
     #figure(
       image("imgs/Layered-Structure.png"),
-        caption: [Layered Operating System Structure]
+      caption: [Layered Operating System Structure],
     )
   ],
   [
     The entire OS is divided into layers, each built on top of the lower layers.\
     The layers are designed such that each layer only interacts with the layer directly below it.\
     This provides a clear separation of concerns and makes it easier to design, implement, and maintain the OS.\
     However, it can be less efficient than a monolithic structure since each layer must communicate through well-defined interfaces, which can introduce overhead.
-    ]
+  ],
 )
 Modern OS designs combine the layered approach with other structures to balance modularity and performance.
 It was used in `THE` OS#footnote[Made by the guy Dijkstra], `MULTICS` etc.